Autocoding: Elements

 All autocoding systems comprise a products database which contains standard reference information for each product including packaging type, labels and sell by date criteria.
-In most cases a touch screen industrial PC is positioned on the shop-floor to allow the operator to select the next product from a product schedule.
+In most cases, a touch screen industrial PC is positioned on the shop-floor to allow the operator to select the next product from a product schedule.

 1D and 2D barcode scanning

 The shop-floor touch screen device is linked to barcode scanners deployed to scan the code on each piece of packaging, including promotional labels and sleeves.
-Originally the bar codes scanned were based on standard 1D codes but to avoid mistakes 2D bar codes were introduced in 2004 so that each packaging type could hold a unique identity.
-To checks that the scanners are operational Autocoding solutions include two way communications with all hardware devices, or prevent the lines starting if links are not available.
+Originally, the bar codes scanned were based on standard 1D codes, however, to avoid mistakes, 2D bar codes were introduced in 2004 so that each packaging type could hold a unique identity.
+To check that the scanners are operational, autocoding solutions include two way communications with all hardware devices and prevent the lines from starting if links are not available.

 Date code printing

 To ensure that ‘sell by dates’ are accurate, most autocoding systems directly control the line printers through the software application.
 Once the operator has selected the product to run, the product reference table identifies the date range to use and the printer output is sent directly to the printer.
-Again, like the bar code scanners, autocoding systems include two-way communications with date code printers, and prevent the production lines from starting if links are not available.
+Like the bar code scanners, autocoding systems include two-way communications with date code printers and prevents the production lines from starting if links are not available.